By Bob Marovich for The Black Gospel Blog

 That didn’t deter Todd Dulaney.

 “For years, my parents and I, we traveled from city to city, playing travel league baseball,” Dulaney told TBGB.
 “That’s all I wanted to do.
 When I got drafted at 18, I was locked and loaded!
-That was my passion!”
+That was my passion!
+I played hundreds of games before I got to the age of 18 and baseball was my hobby.
+I would always ask my family to get me gifts like some wood baseball bats or some new cleats for Christmas.
+Baseball was my life and it still is!”

 Today, Dulaney is a Stellar-nominated gospel singer.
 But in 2001, the Maywood, Illinois native beat the odds and was drafted by the New York Mets.
 He moved to St. Lucie, Florida, site of Mets training camp, and played minor league ball as well as participated in major league spring training.